 They are much smarter and calmer than other cows.
 Sometimes being angry will put you in danger.
 They always want to caress, if you call, they will come to you in no time, no matter how far away they are.
 There is nothing to say about their food.
 If there is food, they are very busy with it, they will not lift their heads easily anymore.

 How do you recognize a Jersey cow?

 Jersey is one of the most well-known breeds of cattle in the world.
-They are quite small in size, but they are world famous for milk.
+They are quite small, but they are world famous for milk.
 This variety is now found in almost all countries of the world.
 Many of us don’t know how to recognize Jersey cows.
 Today’s article is to give that solution.

-Jersey cows range in color from light white / gray to almost black.
-Garo may be brown / gray to red in color, but has a white tinge to the body.
+This type of cow range in color from light white/gray to almost black.
+Garo may be brown/gray to red in color but has a white tinge to the body.
 Maybe a diamond-shaped patch on the shoulder or buttocks or white legs or maybe a white stripe from the top of the shoulder to the back of the elbow.

 Bulls are often dark in color from head to toe.
 Because of their dark eyes and dark noses, they look more adorable than all the other breeds.